 Asparagus Beetle-Killing Insecticidal Soap

-Bring the water to a boil, remove pot from burner.
+- Bring the water to a boil, remove pot from burner.
 Add in the crushed red pepper, garlic-no need to peel, just coarsely slice, soap and olive oil.
-Let everything marinate until the liquid is cool then fill up your sprayer (don’t drain the peppers/garlic out, leave it in) This should be enough to fill a standard dollar store or recycled spray bottle (roughly 24-30 ounces)
+Let everything marinate until the liquid is cool then fill up your sprayer (don't drain the peppers/garlic out, leave it in) This should be enough to fill a standard spray bottle (roughly 24-30 ounces)